Translating for China: A Guide

 When working with Chinese dialects, machine translation should be avoided.
 Free tools like Google Translate won’t provide the highest-quality Chinese translations.
 For best results, hire a professional Chinese translator or LSP (language service provider).
 Native speakers have the know-how to provide culturally-appropriate translations.
 Don’t forget to use a style guide and glossary to keep your translations consistent.

-How Localize can Help You Launch in China
+How Localize Can Help You Launch in China

 According to market research on the global population, 20% of people who connect to the internet speak Chinese, but only about 1% of the content available on the web is in the Chinese language.
 This means there’s a big opportunity for businesses to reach a new market by localizing for China—the world’s second-largest economy.